UltraCart/rest_api_v2_sdk_ruby/docs/StorefrontApi.md

   #config.api_key_prefix['x-ultracart-simple-key'] = 'Bearer'
 end

-api_instance = ultracart_client::StorefrontApi.new
+api_instance = UltracartClient::StorefrontApi.new

 storefront_oid = 56 # Integer |

-query = ultracart_client::ScreenRecordingQueryRequest.new # ScreenRecordingQueryRequest | Query
+query = UltracartClient::ScreenRecordingQueryRequest.new # ScreenRecordingQueryRequest | Query

 opts = {
   _limit: 100, # Integer | The maximum number of records to return on this one API call.
 (Default 100, Max 500)